Essential Properties Realty Trust (EPRT)

 AI Analysis | Feedback

-- Commercial Property Leasing: Essential Properties Realty Trust provides single-tenant commercial properties to businesses across various industries, primarily under long-term net lease agreements.
+- Commercial Property Leasing: Essential Properties Realty Trust provides long-term rental agreements for single-tenant commercial properties to a diverse range of middle-market companies across the United States.

 AI Analysis | Feedback